-Input From Clinical Experts Consulted by CADTH
+Input From the Clinical Expert Consulted by CADTH

 Input from 1 clinical expert with experience treating CD was summarized for this review.
 The clinical expert highlighted that there is no cure for CD in current practice and early treatment is crucial as the first medication prescribed has the best chance of improving patient symptoms and healing.
-Treatment goals highlighted for CD patients include symptom resolution (clinical remission), improving patient quality of life (by normalizing bowel movements, resolution of pain, resolution of bowel urgency, resolution of rectal bleeding, normalization of weight/energy level), reducing the need for surgery, and avoiding repetitive use of corticosteroids.
+Treatment goals highlighted for patients with CD include symptom resolution (clinical remission), improving patient quality of life (by normalizing bowel movements, resolution of pain, resolution of bowel urgency, resolution of rectal bleeding, normalization of weight and/or energy level), reducing the need for surgery, and avoiding repetitive use of corticosteroids.

 According to the expert, treatment selection is complex for patients with CD and depends on disease phenotype and patient preference.
-Most advanced treatments (anti-TNF, JAK inhibitors, alpha4beta7 integrin inhibition and IL-23 + IL-12/23 inhibitors) currently available in practice target primary and secondary loss of response in both diseases.
-However, the expert noted that about half of IBD patients have extra-intestinal manifestations (EIMs) of CD, which can be disabling, and only a few treatments address this issue.
-There is a preference for using anti-TNF to treat many of these cases with concomitant EIMs and patients presenting with fistulizing perianal disease.
-The expert did not anticipate any shift in treatment paradigm with the use of infliximab SC apart from the option of switching from the IV route to a subcutaneous option.
+Most advanced treatments (anti-TNFs, JAK inhibitors, alpha 4 beta 7 integrin inhibition, and IL-23 plus IL-12/23 inhibitors) currently available in practice target primary and secondary loss of response in both diseases.
+However, the expert noted that about half of patients with IBD have extraintestinal manifestations of CD, which can be disabling, and only a few treatments address this issue.
+There is a preference for using anti-TNFs to treat concomitant extraintestinal manifestations and patients presenting with fistulizing perianal disease.
+The expert did not anticipate any shift in the treatment paradigm with the use of infliximab SC aside from the option of switching from the IV route to the SC option.
 According to the clinical expert, patients with confirmed moderate to severe CD (based on a pathological and histological diagnosis) will be best suited for treatment with infliximab SC.
-The expert highlighted that misdiagnosis is rarely observed in practice although delays in diagnosis may occur.
+The expert highlighted that misdiagnosis is rarely observed in practice, although delays in diagnosis may occur.
 The expert noted that not all patients respond well to anti-TNF therapy.
-Patients that will be less suitable for infliximab SC will be those that fear self-injection.
+Patients who will be less suitable for infliximab SC will be those who fear self-injection.

 The clinical expert consulted noted that the frequency of assessing response to treatment in the LIBERTY-CD trial differs from real-world settings.
-The expert highlighted that colonoscopy is seldom performed every 12 weeks as was the case of the trial procedures due to logistics and patient preference.
-C-reactive protein (CRP) and fecal calprotectin are frequently used to monitor patient response to advance treatment in practice, according to the expert, while the Harvey Bradshaw Index tool (as opposed to the CDAI used in the trial) is used to monitor treatment response for CD patients.
+They highlighted that colonoscopy is seldom performed every 12 weeks as was the case of the trial procedures because of logistics and patient preference.
+C-reactive protein and fecal calprotectin are frequently used to monitor patient response to advance treatment in practice, according to the expert, while the Harvey-Bradshaw Index tool (as opposed to the CDAI used in the trial) is used to monitor treatment response for patients with CD.
 According to the clinical expert consulted by CADTH, factors that will lead to treatment discontinuation will be consistent with those outlined for current advanced therapies.
-The expert highlighted that patients will be evaluated in practice based on clinical symptoms presentation and objective data assessed.
-The expert mentioned that some patients may present as primary non-responders during treatment and some patients may experience loss of response during treatment (the clinical expert noted that the standard percentage of patients with CD in clinical practice who experience loss of response in the first year of treatment is approximately 10% to 20%).
-The clinical expert highlighted that CD diagnosis are made by gastroenterologists.
-However, general internists with special interest in IBD have sufficient experience to prescribe infliximab for both populations.
+The expert highlighted that patients will be evaluated in practice based on clinical symptoms presentation and assessment of objective data.
+The expert mentioned that some patients may present as primary nonresponders during treatment and some patients may experience loss of response during treatment (the clinical expert noted that the standard percentage of patients with CD in clinical practice who experience loss of response in the first year of treatment is approximately 10% to 20%).
+The clinical expert highlighted that CD diagnosis are made by gastroenterologists; however, general internists with special interest in IBD have sufficient experience to prescribe infliximab for both populations.
 The expert noted that treatment initiation begins in private infusion centres where costs are covered by the drug manufacturer or other patient support programs.
-Patients will then be transitioned to using the self-injection for the subcutaneous formulation.
+Patients will then be transitioned to self-injection of the SC formulation.